usri/azure-terraform-SingleKafkaNode/README.md

 cd
 ```

-We create the unit file for Zookeeper service in */etc/systemd/system/zookeeper.service* with the following content:
+We create the init file for Zookeeper service in */etc/systemd/system/zookeeper.service* with the following content:

 ```ssh
 sudo vi /etc/systemd/system/zookeeper.service